Design and Delivery Sprint: Alternative Models for Enterprise Finance in Zimbabwe

 What is the Design and Delivery Sprint?

-FSD Africa – a UK Aid agency for financial sector development in Africa – will launch a competition to identify the brightest and best enterprise finance solutions in Zimbabwe.
-The competition aims to build capacity, restore confidence and drive much needed capital flows to Zimbabwe’s entrepreneurs and growing companies.
+FSD Africa – a UK Aid agency for financial sector development in Africa – launched a competition to identify the brightest and best enterprise finance solutions in Zimbabwe.
+The competition aimed to build capacity, restore confidence and drive much needed capital flows to Zimbabwe’s entrepreneurs and growing companies.

-- Round One Application Deadline – 11 August (1700 CAT).
-Round One Application Forms must be submitted to: ‘firstname.lastname@example.org‘ with the subject line: ‘Zimbabwe Design and Delivery Sprint Application’ for assessment by judging Panel A. Please find Round One Application Forms below.
+- Round One Application Deadline – 11 August 2017 (1700 CAT).
+Round One Application Forms must be submitted to: ‘email@example.com‘ with the subject line: ‘Zimbabwe Design and Delivery Sprint Application’ for assessment.
+Please find Round One Application Forms below.

 - Briefing Note.
 A more detailed description of the project, highlighting why FSD Africa will use a competition mechanism, how it will work, and why it will focus on enterprise credit.
 It also provides useful details on expected timings and the application process.